ElSangour/-Extract_Frame-at-Specific-Video-Timestamp-/README.md

 # Extract-Frame-at-Specific-Video-Timestamp
 ## Video Frame Extractor

-This script allows you to extract a specific frame from a video at a given timestamp.
+Theses two script allows you to extract a specific frame from a video at a given timestamp and the other one allows you to extract all frames from a set of video in a specefic folder in your system.

 ### Requirements